 High School (9 - 12)

 Our goal in the high school is to build on the solid academic foundation that was laid by the elementary school.
 We offer a variety of academic areas of study as well as some elective courses that can be used by students in all vocations.
 Every student has Bible, English, math, and history each year.
 In Bible, students study specific books and basic doctrines of the Bible.
 In English, students learn to think independently, write creatively and coherently, and speak confidently.
 Students study World Literature, American Literature and English Literature before they graduate.
-The history department teaches American history, world history, and Government/Economics.
-The math department offers Pre-Algebra, Algebra I and II, Geometry, Trigonometry, and Pre-calculous.
+The history department teaches American History, World History, and Government/Economics.
+The math department offers Pre-Algebra, Algebra I, Algebra II, Geometry, Trigonometry, and Pre-Calculus.
 In the science department, all students are required to take Physical Science and Biology.
 In order to graduate, a third science must be taken.
-Students can choose from Chemistry, Applied Science, Physics, and Anatomy and Physiology.
+Students can choose from Chemistry, Applied Science, Physics, and/or Anatomy and Physiology.
 Health and Physical Education are also required for Freshman and Sophomores.

 Our commitment to quality education is evident by our students scoring above the national average on standardized tests and being well-prepared for college.

 Our computer classes are designed for students in the odd grades from first through 11 th grade.
 We use a collection of technology projects that integrate Microsoft products into learning including Microsoft Word, Microsoft Excel, Microsoft PowerPoint, Microsoft Access, Microsoft Publisher, Paint, and Movie Maker.
 In addition, the collection includes technology projects for Adobe Photoshop and Flash.